What to do in Kotor: the Most Picturesque Town in Montenegro

 Frescoes in St. Nicola' church

-St. Nicola Church is a Serbian Orthodox church.
-The church is dedicated to St. Nicholas, the patron saint of sailors, and is an active place of worship for the Serbian Orthodox community in Kotor.
+St. Nicola Church is a Serbian Orthodox church, dedicated to St. Nicholas, the patron saint of sailors.
+It is an active place of worship for the Serbian Orthodox community in Kotor.

 Altar with frescoes in St. Nicola's Church in Old town Kotor